Lille OSC: Back to the top and new double (2000–2017)

 In just its first season back in the top flight 2000–01 French Division 1, Lille qualified for Europe for the first time in the club's history, booking its place in the 2001–02 Champions League.
 On the back of the club's new status, Lille entered into a decisive new era under the guidance of chairman and chief executive officer Michel Seydoux and coach Claude Puel.
 The club left the historical Stade Grimonprez-Jooris to join the Stadium Lille Métropole and became a regular on the European scene.
 Amongst its most emphatic results was the 1–0 victory over Manchester United at the Stade de France in 2005, the 2–0 triumph over Milan in San Siro in 2006 and the 1–0 home win over Liverpool in 2010.

 Aurélien Chedjou and Gervinho celebrate winning the double in 2011.

-In the 2010s, Lille knew a steady development on and off the pitch, and has established itself as one of the most important clubs in French Ligue 1.
-First, the inauguration of the vast and modern Domaine de Luchin training complex in 2007 brings the club to a new era, the center being one of the largest in France.
+In the 2010s, Lille developed on and off the pitch, and established as an important club in French Ligue 1.
+First, the inauguration of the Domaine de Luchin training complex in 2007, the center being one of the largest in France.
 Roughly at the same time, the construction of the 50,000-capacity Grand Stade Lille Métropole (renamed later Stade Pierre-Mauroy), which opened in 2012, began on 29 March 2010 and will give the club the fourth-largest football stadium in France.
-Successive strong results and a sporting progression under head coach Rudi Garcia took the club back to the top of the French league.
-Fifty-six years after the club's last trophy, 2010–11 first-team, led by home-grown players Yohan Cabaye, Mathieu Debuchy and Eden Hazard, won the club's second double after finishing at the 2010–11 Ligue 1 top spot and defeating Paris Saint-Germain in the 2011 Coupe de France final.
+Rudi Garcia took the club back to the top of the French league.
+Fifty-six years after the club's last trophy, 2010–11 first-team, led by Yohan Cabaye, Mathieu Debuchy and Eden Hazard, won the club's second double after finishing at the 2010–11 Ligue 1 top spot and defeating Paris Saint-Germain in the 2011 Coupe de France Final.

 In the 2011–12 and 2012–13 Ligue 1 seasons, Lille confirmed its place belong top French football teams, finishing successively at the second and sixth places and qualifying for the 2012–13 Champions League.
 In 2013, Garcia left to join Roma, while former Montpellier coach René Girard was appointed as new manager.
 Under Girard, Lille finished at the third place in 2013–14, behind Zlatan Ibrahimović's Paris Saint-Germain and James Rodríguez's Monaco.
 After two years in charge of the club and a deceiving eight seed at the end of the 2014–15 Ligue 1 season, Girard left the club by mutual consent.

 In May 2015, the Ivory Coast national team head coach Hervé Renard was appointed as the new manager.
 On 11 November 2015, Renard was terminated as manager and was replaced by Frederic Antonetti.
 On 23 November 2016, a year after being appointed, Lille terminated Antonetti's contract with the club lying second last in the table.